CLAMP: Contrastive Learning for 3D Multi-View Action-Conditioned Robotic Manipulation Pretraining: Conclusion

 \section{Conclusion}

-In this paper, we introduce \method, a 3D action-conditioned pre-training framework for robotic manipulation.
-We use contrastive learning to train an image encoder on 3D multi-view observations, a text encoder on simulator-derived privileged state information, and an action encoder on histories of previous actions.
-The objective pulls positive image–text, image–action, and text–action pairs together while pushing negative pairs apart.
-Our intuition is that we can learn common action patterns, which are shared across many manipulation tasks, with corresponding image representation through pre-training, grounded by text that encodes object spatial relationships and task progress.
-We then leverage the learned image and action representations to fine-tune a Diffusion Policy, which is pre-trained in parallel with the encoders, using a limited number of task demonstrations.
-We show substantial gains in sample efficiency and final performance over state-of-the-art pretrained and non-pretrained baselines in both simulation and real-world experiments.
+In this paper, we introduce \method, a 3D action-conditioned pre-training framework for robotic manipulation. \method contrastively pre-trains image, text, and action encoders using 3D multi-view observations, simulator-derived state descriptions, and action histories.
+The learned image and action representations are then used to fine-tune a Diffusion Policy, which is pre-trained in parallel with the encoders, from limited task demonstrations.
+Across simulation and real-world experiments, \method substantially improves fine-tuning sample efficiency and final performance over state-of-the-art pretrained and non-pretrained baselines.